melsman/mlkit/doc/arm64-abi.md

 1. Local slots, including any alignment padding.
 2. Spilled incoming arguments in the existing descending-stack order.
+3. Argument padding: one word when the spilled-argument count is odd.
-3. Saved caller x29.
+4. Saved caller x29.
-4. Saved return PC.
+5. Saved return PC.
-5. Spilled result slots.
+6. Spilled results in descending result-list order.
+7. Result padding: one word when the spilled-result count is odd.

 The two header words occupy the position formerly occupied by the single X64 return-address word.
 Within the header, saved FP is word 0 and return PC is word 1. `FrameLayout.returnOffsetFromTop` measures the return-PC offset from the low-address end of that header.
-If F is the local-word count and A is the spilled-argument count, the return-PC offset from the frame base is F + A + 1.
-Frame size is F + A + 2 + R, where R is spilled-result count.
+If F is the local-word count and A is the spilled-argument count, the return-PC offset from the frame base is F + even(A) + 1, where even(n) rounds n up to an even number.
-`alignFrame` pads F so this total is a multiple of two words.
+Frame size is F + even(A) + 2 + even(R), where R is the spilled-result
+count. `alignFrame` rounds F up independently to an even number.
+Separate argument/result padding keeps SP aligned after the callee releases its argument/header area and leaves only the result block for its caller.

 `resolve_act_cc` offsets describe the existing argument/result reservation order, not direct byte offsets from the hardware SP.
 The ARM emitter must